-charger.
-Before wiring the MS-E Series inverter/charger, read all instructions. qualified personnel such as a licensed electrician.
+This section describes the requirements and recommendations for wiring the MS-E Series inverter/ charger.
+Before wiring the MS-E Series inverter/charger, read all instructions.

+All wiring should meet all local codes and industry standards, and be performed by qualified personnel such as a licensed electrician.